-Parkville Allergy, Asthma and Immunology Consultants have moved across the road to new premises at Suite 123, 55 Flemington Rd.
+Parkville Allergy, Asthma and Immunology Consultants have moved to new premises at Suite 123, 55 Flemington Rd.
 The practice is now named “Melbourne Allergy, Asthma and Immunology Consultants”.
 This move will enable expansion of clinical services offered with recruitment of nurses and dieticians to the practice as well as recruiting further specialist associates to provide excellent specialist care to people with Allergic diseases and Asthma – and reduce the wait for appointments.

 Visit the new MAAIC website: www.allergyasthma.com.au